galopeian1/HIPAArequirements/README.md

 # HIPAArequirements
-A guideline for HIPAA-compliant file sharing &amp; IAM (Identity &amp; Access Management) for Ubuntu.
+A guideline for HIPAA-compliant file sharing &amp; IAM (Identity &amp; Access Management) for Ubuntu 24.04.3